Welcome to today's edition of the Rush 24-7 podcast.

 So let me trace it.

-FOIA request after FOIA request, then you get those documents are released.
+Then you get those documents are released.

-The ACLU, the activist lawyers, judges, will then cherry pick, even if out of context, things from the documents that they get.
+The ACLU, the activist lawyers, judges, will then cherry-pick, even if out of context, things from the documents that they get.

 They always try to link this horrible treatment as high up the chain of command as they go.

-Then you have a willing dupe like McCain, who will open his drive-by New York Times or drive-by Washington Post, and he'll read the stories generated by these FOI requests, and while juggling the marbles in his right hand, like Humphrey Bogart, I'm going to fix this.
+Then you have a willing dupe like McCain who will open his drive-by New York Times or drive-by Washington Post, and he'll read the stories generated by these FOI requests.

 I'm going to fix it.